Pitch (card game): Seven point

-Partnership Draw Pitch
+Partnership draw pitch

-This variant, also called New Yorker Pitch, points available are: High, Low, Jack, and Game.
-Bids 2-4 are allowed, and the Forced bid and Shoot the Moon rules are used.
+This variant, also called New Yorker pitch, points available are: high, low, jack, and game.
+Bids 2–4 are allowed, and the forced bid and shoot the moon rules are used.
 After bidding, the trump is declared; next players may discard any non-trumps they choose.
 The dealer distributes cards so that each player has six.
 Play proceeds as normal, 15 points wins.

-Nine-Five variants of Pitch
+Nine-five variants of pitch

 Four players play in two partnerships, sitting crosswise.

-In all variants of Nine-Five the Five of trumps and the Nine of trumps score many game points when captured in tricks: 5 and 9, respectively.
+In all variants of nine-five the five of trumps and the nine of trumps score many game points when captured in tricks: 5 and 9, respectively.
 The minimum bid is 4 or 9.
 The maximum number of points that can be won is 18.
 A minimum bid of 9 is forced if a player holds the 9 and another card of the same suit, however the high bidder may choose a trump suit other than the suit that forced their bid.

-Nine-Five
+Nine-five

 Nine cards are dealt to each player.
 A "smudge" bid is worth 19 points in this variant.
 A "blind smudge" bid must be made before the player looks at his or her hand.
 It is worth 20 points.

 The winning bidder declares the trump suit, and each player discards any non-trump cards.
 If a player has more than six trumps, he or she must discard down to six cards.
 Next, the dealer will deal each player back up to six total cards.
 Finally, the dealer brings his or her own hand to six cards, and is allowed to look at remaining cards when doing so.
 If too few trump cards remain, the dealer may take any card he or she chooses.
 This discard process ensures that all trump cards are in play.

 Game play is normal with the 2 winning conditions: the first team to win a bid that brings them above 100 points or if a team reaches -100 points the other team is declared winner.
 (A variant to the scoring is that if a team reaches -200 points it is considered a "backdoor" and the game is a draw.)